Skip to main content

 Analyst Summary

-Both AlphaSense and Thought Machine compete directly in the AI Finance space, making this a head-to-head matchup within the same market segment.
+AI Finance remains a contested market, with AlphaSense and Thought Machine among its most prominent entrants.
 AlphaSense is an AI-powered market intelligence platform founded in 2011 that helps financial professionals extract actionable insights from vast amounts of unstructured data.
 Thought Machine builds Vault, a cloud-native core banking platform that uses a smart contract programming language to define financial products as configurable code rather than hardcoded legacy software.

 Metrics Comparison